Arksine/moonraker/docs/web_api.md

 `ok` when complete

 #### Recover a corrupt repo
-On ocassion a git command may fail resulting in a repo in a dirty or invalid state.
+On occasion a git command may fail resulting in a repo in a dirty or invalid state.
 When this happens it is possible to recover.
 The `name` argument must specify the name of the repo to recover, it must be of a git repo type.
 There are two